-Notes on the ruin and dispute of monuments
+Notes on the ruining of and dispute over monuments

-How to dispute the determinations of the monuments, make the pedestals unstable and create other grammars, restoring meanings and agencies for the collective memory?
-This essay presents some reflections on the dispute of the representations of power, especially from the perspective of the emancipation of politics, identities, and struggles for human rights that have been dismantled and cynically accommodated by the criminal governments that are in frank growth in the Global South in the last decade.
+How do we dispute the determinant nature of the monuments, make their pedestals unstable and create other grammars that restore meanings and agencies to the collective memory?
+This essay presents some reflections on the dispute over the representations of power, especially from the perspective of the emancipation of politics, identities and struggles for human rights that have been dismantled and cynically shelved by the criminal governments on the rise in the Global South in the last decade.

 For the master’s tools will never dismantle the master’s house.